ASCII: Escape

 Many more of the control characters have been assigned meanings quite different from their original ones.
 The "escape" character (ESC, code 27), for example, was intended originally to allow sending of other control characters as literals instead of invoking their meaning, an "escape sequence".
 This is the same meaning of "escape" encountered in URL encodings, C language strings, and other systems where certain characters have a reserved meaning.
 Over time this interpretation has been co-opted and has eventually been changed.

 In modern usage, an ESC sent to the terminal usually indicates the start of a command sequence, which can be used to address the cursor, scroll a region, set/query various terminal properties, and more.
 They are usually in the form of a so-called "ANSI escape code" (often starting with a "Control Sequence Introducer", "CSI", "ESC [") from ECMA-48 (1972) and its successors.
 Some escape sequences do not have introducers, like the "Reset to Initial State", "RIS" command "ESC c".

-In contrast, an ESC read from the terminal is most often used as an out-of-band character used to terminate an operation or special mode, as in the TECO and vi text editors.
+In contrast, an ESC read from the terminal is most often used as an out-of-band character used to terminate an operation or special mode in text editors such as TECO and vi.
 In graphical user interface (GUI) and windowing systems, ESC generally causes an application to abort its current operation or to exit (terminate) altogether.